arm2arm/gaiautils/README.md

 # Usage
-in order to make a loop over the all sky you should go over the hpix one by one: in this seudocode example you will get with HpixLevel=5  12288 spllits, replresenting an individual healpix tiles.
+in order to make a loop over the all sky you should go over the hpix one by one: in this pseudocode example you will get with HpixLevel=5  12288 splits, representing the whole sky.
 ```
 HpixLevel=5
 NPIX = 12*4**HpixLevel